Asqarxon/ai-chatbot/README.md

 ## 📄 License

-This project is provided as a test assignment.
+This project is provided as a completed test assignment.

 ## 🆘 Support